sourcegraph/about/company/team/nick.md

   - Say hello and chit-chat about personal lives (<5 minutes).
   - Paste each persons agenda items into the [shared Google Doc](../../handbook/leadership/1-1.md#google-doc).
   - Talk about agenda items that are on both lists first, then the items on our individual lists.
-  - We will end of time, even if we haven't covered all agenda items, and even if neither of us have a meeting immediately after.
+  - We will end on time, even if we haven't covered all agenda items, and even if neither of us have a meeting immediately after.
     - If an agenda item hasn't been discussed, it is the responsibility of the person who added that agenda item to decide what to do with it (e.g. start a Slack conversation, discuss in next 1-1, take no action because it wasn't important)

 The first three 1-1s I have with a direct report are a little different because I want to spend time getting to know you.